petrjahoda/display_webservice/README.md

 ## Description
 Go web service, that shows web pages on port 81
 * `/display_1` shows all workplaces with their statuses in small tiles
-* `/display_2` shows all workplaces with their statuses in wide tiles

 ## Installation Information
 Install under docker runtime using [this dockerfile image](https://github.com/petrjahoda/system/tree/master/latest) with this command: ```docker-compose up -d```